Relict (biology): Examples

 In botany, an example of an ice age relict plant population is the Snowdon lily, notable as being precariously rare in Wales.
 The Welsh population is confined to the north-facing slopes of Snowdonia, where climatic conditions are apparently similar to ice age Europe.
 Some have expressed concern that the warming climate will cause the lily to die out in Great Britain.
 Other populations of the same plant can be found in the Arctic and in the mountains of Europe and North America, where it is known as the common alplily.

 While the extirpation of a geographically disjunct population of a relict species may be of regional conservation concern, outright extinction at the species level may occur in this century of rapid climate change if geographic range occupied by a relict species has already contracted to the degree that it is narrowly endemic.
 For this reason, the traditional conservation tool of translocation has recently been reframed as assisted migration of narrowly endemic, critically endangered species that are already (or soon expected) to experience climate change beyond their levels of tolerance.
 Two examples of critically endangered relict species for which assisted migration projects are already underway are the western swamp tortoise of Australia and a subcanopy conifer tree in the United States called Florida Torreya.

 A well-studied botanical example of a relictual taxon is Ginkgo biloba, the last living representative of Ginkgoales that is restricted to China in the wild.
 Ginkgo trees had a diverse and widespread northern distribution during the Mesozoic, but are not known from the fossil record after the Pliocene other than G. biloba.

-The Saimaa ringed seal (Phoca hispida saimensis) is an endemic subspecies, a relict of last ice age that lives only in Finland in the landlocked and fragmented Saimaa freshwater lake complex.
-Nowadays the population has less than 400 individuals, which poses a threat to its survival.
+The Saimaa ringed seal (Phoca saimensis) is an endemic species, a relict of last ice age that lives only in Finland in the landlocked and fragmented Saimaa freshwater lake complex.
+Now the population has less than 400 individuals, which poses a threat to its survival.